sparkon7/circuitpython-curriculum/1/readme.md

 # Next steps
 Check out the `exercises.py` file and see if you can complete them.
 Check your answers by running the file and comparing the output to `exercises-solution.py`.
 Take a look at the file `Car.py`.
 This includes the complete implementation of the `Car` class, along with the `main()` function and logic to run it.
-Then take a look at the `MyCar.py` file.
-Can you complete the missing pieces?
+Then take a look at the `MyClass.py` file, for an exercise in writing your own class.
+View the solution in `MyClass-solution.py`.